rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

  - rollup@function@plugin-error-only-first-transform: throws error only with first plugin transform
  - rollup@function@plugin-error-module-parsed: errors in moduleParsed abort the build
  - rollup@function@module-side-effects@external-false: supports setting module side effects to false for external modules
+ - rollup@function@logging@handle-logs-in-plugins: allows plugins to read and filter logs
+ - rollup@function@logging@promote-log-to-error: allows turning logs into errors

 ### The error/warning not implement
+ - rollup@function@non-function-hook-async: throws when providing a value for an async function hook
+ - rollup@function@non-function-hook-sync: throws when providing a value for a sync function hook
  - rollup@function@export-type-mismatch-b: export type must be auto, default, named or none
  - rollup@function@circular-default-exports: handles circular default exports
  - rollup@function@assign-namespace-to-var: allows a namespace to be assigned to a variable (chunk empty warning)